pandoc/lua-filters/lilypond/README.md

 your `PATH`.
 You can obtain it [here](http://lilypond.org/download.html) or through your package manager.

-The filter uses some path-manipulation commands from the GNU coreutils, specifically `realpath` and `dirname`, so you'll also need those installed.

 Finally, because `lilypond.lua` uses functions from the `pandoc.system` submodule, it requires pandoc version 2.7.3 or later.